-The Middle Ages is evident in numerous buildings such as castles, palaces, cathedrals, towns surrounded by a wall or cobbled streets.
-Travelling to the past through them is possible.
-But what many have not yet experienced is doing so from the darkest and most terrifying rooms of the prisons.
-Places where one can feel like a real prisoner of ancient times.
+In Spain, the presence of the Middle Ages can be perceived in numerous types of buildings such as castles, palaces, cathedrals, walled towns or cobbled streets.
+One can even travel to the past through them.
+But something many have not yet experienced is doing so from the darkest and most terrifying rooms of the prisons.
+Places where one can feel like an actual prisoner from ancient times.

 Although it is hard to believe, prisons are also a tourist attraction for many people whose interest in history exceeds their curiosity.
 This type of tourism is beginning to gain ground in Spain, as various areas of the country have buildings with this rough theme where some of the worst crimes of the Middle Ages took place.
 For those who are still unaware of them, prisons can become a great source of interesting stories.